 Complete recovery of myocardial systolic function usually occurs within 4–6 weeks, but recurrences can occur.

-This is a rare condition that occurs in the last trimester of pregnancy or within 5 months of delivery and presents clinically and echocardiographically as a dilated cardiomyopathy with left ventricular systolic dysfunction.
+This is a rare condition that occurs in the last trimester of pregnancy or within 5 months from delivery (more common between the 36th week of pregnancy and the first month after delivery) and presents clinically and echocardiographically as a dilated cardiomyopathy with left ventricular (LV) systolic dysfunction (with reduced LV ejection fraction) in a patient without a recognizable previous heart disease.
 This diagnosis is made, when no other cause of LV dysfunction is found.
 It is more common in multiparous, obese women over 30 years old.
+Peripartum cardiomyopathy occurs in about 1 every 2000 live births (this is an approximate number).

-Recovery to normal ventricular systolic function within 6 months occurs in nearly half of the cases, but in some patients peripartum cardiomyopathy can demonstrate a severe course with progressive heart failure, or it can cause sudden death.
+Recovery to normal ventricular systolic function within 6 months occurs in nearly half of the cases, but in some patients, peripartum cardiomyopathy can demonstrate a severe course with progressive heart failure, or it can cause sudden death.
+Thus, it can be a life-threatening condition.

 Tachycardia induced cardiomyopathy

-This is a rare form of dilated cardiomyopathy caused by prolonged periods of supraventricular or ventricular tachycardia, which is peristent or very frequent, in order to cause LV systolic dysfunction.
+This is a rare form of dilated cardiomyopathy caused by prolonged periods of supraventricular or ventricular tachycardia, which is persistent or very frequent, in order to cause LV systolic dysfunction.
+Apart from tachyarrhythmias, also very frequent ventricular premature beats (PVCs) with a burden > 10-15% of total QRS complexes in Holter monitoring can occasionally cause this type of cardiomyopathy.

 Tachycardia induced cardiomyopathy is generally reversible once the underlying arrhythmia is controlled, therefore it is important to treat promptly the tachycardia responsible for the condition.

-Heart rate normalisation, either with rate or rhythm control, is the cornerstone of management.
+Heart rate normalization, either with rate or rhythm control, is the cornerstone of management.
 Most of the data available come from patients with atrial fibrillation.
-In these patients, normalisation of heart rate using any of the two methods (rate or rhythm control) improves systolic function, in case of tachycardia induced cardiomyopathy.
-However, in other clinical settings, treatment of tachycardia induced cardiomyopathy should aim at the termination of the responsible arrhythmia, which may require antiarrhythmic drug therapy, direct current (DC) cardioversion, or catheter ablation.
+In these patients, normalization of heart rate using any of the two methods (rate or rhythm control) improves systolic function, in case of tachycardia-induced cardiomyopathy.
+However, in other clinical settings, treatment of tachycardia-induced cardiomyopathy should aim at the termination of the responsible arrhythmia, which may require antiarrhythmic drug therapy, direct current (DC) cardioversion, or catheter ablation.
 For patients with supraventricular tachyarrhythmias, if control of the arrhythmia cannot be achieved by other means, atrioventricular junction conduction ablation combined with pacemaker implantation can be an option.
-Drug treatment of heart failure (HF) is also provided, as needed, according to the general indications and guidelines (e.g. an ACE-inhibitor, beta blocker-also useful for the control of heart rate, loop diuretic, digoxin, aldosterone antagonist, may be needed as part of the HF treatment).
+Drug treatment of heart failure (HF) is also provided, as needed, according to the general indications and guidelines (e.g. an ACE-inhibitor, beta blocker-also useful for the control of heart rate, a loop diuretic, digoxin, aldosterone antagonist, may be needed as part of the HF treatment).

 GO BACK TO THE HOME PAGE AND TABLE OF CONTENTS LINK :